EmileVezinaCoulombe/RSA/README.md

 # RSA
-This is a scholar project meant to demonstrate how RSA cryptography work.
+This is a school project meant to demonstrate how RSA cryptography works.
-The main.py can be run on a code editor to have a brief example of an encrypted messages exchange.
+The main.py can be run on a code editor to experiment exchanges of encrypted messages.